Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 Please ensure the feature is enabled.
 - An Alluxio Docker image.
 Refer to [this page](Running-Alluxio-On-Docker.html) for instructions to build an image.
 The image must be available for a pull from all Kubernetes hosts running Alluxio processes.
-This can be achieved by pushing the image to an accessible docker registry, or pushing the image individually to all hosts.
-If using a private docker registry, refer to the Kubernetes [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+This can be achieved by pushing the image to an accessible Docker registry, or pushing the image individually to all hosts.
+If using a private Docker registry, refer to the Kubernetes [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 ## Clone the Alluxio repo